-Head down the Southen Outlet from Hobart towards Kingston and continue on towards Margate and Snug which is 25kms south of Hobart.
+To get there, head down the Southern Outlet from Hobart towards Kingston and continue on towards Margate and Snug which is 25kms south of Hobart.
 As you leave Snug look for a turn off on your left, about 600 metres past Snug Tavern, signed to Coningham Beach and Old Station Road.
-Drive along this road for a kilometre, then turn left again onto Coningham Road.
-A further 1.8kms down this road turn into the carpark behind Coningham Beach.
+Drive along this road for a kilometre as it heads along the coast and then up a hill, then turn left again onto Coningham Road.
+A further 1.7km down this road, Coningham Road takes a sharp left and heads downhill (don't continue straight ahead into Albert Road) and then 80 metres down the road, as you hit the coast, you again turn left into the carpark behind Coningham Beach.

 Mountain Biking is only allowed on the formed trails and firebreaks in the Reserve Area.
 You are not allowed to ride on walking trails (hence the hike-a-bike mentioned above).
 Follow these rules so we can all continue to ride in this reserve.